 Are EGT gauges better than AFR meters?
 Conventional narrow band oxygen sensors and digital LED meters are not the best devices to measure AFR in the richer ranges but they certainly warn of a too lean condition immediately and obviously, without translation by the driver and they are affordable.
 Meters combined with wide band sensors are supposed to be highly accurate and everyone has jumped on the bandwagon with these lately.
 Unfortunately the naive and impressionable often don't question the accuracy of these devices.
 We have seen some dyno plots indicating best power was achieved at AFRs of 9.7 to 1 on gasoline.
 This is PHYSICALLY AND CHEMICALLY IMPOSSIBLE and shows that either the sensor was bad (leaded fuel used possibly) or the meter was not calibrated properly.
 Again, the wide band sensors have the same limitations as the narrow band- leaded race gas quickly fouls them.
 We have heard and read many stories now indicating that certain brands of wideband meters differ as much as 2 points AFR in readings between each other.
 In other words, the accuracy of some of these devices is highly questionable.
 Extensive testing with laboratory quality instrumentation on aircraft engines universally indicates that best power is NEVER made at AFRs richer than 12 to 1.
 Airflow and fuel flow rates are independently measured and each cylinder is instrumented with EGT probes.

 We have heard of several other instances with people using wide bands getting erroneous readings and tuning their SDS based on these readings.
 Then they phone us saying that the system is crap.
-Look at the dyno curve, when the engine makes its best power at a given rpm, that's where it likes the AFR irregardless of what other instrumentation is telling you.
+Look at the dyno curve, when the engine makes its best power at a given rpm, that's where it likes the AFR regardless of what other instrumentation is telling you.
 Remember, a bad sensor whether O2 or EGT equals bad information.
-When the engine sounds crisp and makes great power, you're there.

 I would suggest that mixture meters and EGT gauges are complimentary.
 EGT gauges have the advantage of working long term with leaded fuel which will clog oxygen sensors.
 EGT gauges are widely used to set mixture on engines used for steady state high power applications where operation has been carefully documented such as in aircraft.
 The choice would depend on the application.
 Both are better if you can afford them.